alssndro/worth_watching/README.md

 # WorthWatching

 WorthWatching is a gem that allows you to aggregate movie review data from a number of different sources.

 Current supported sources are Rotten Tomatoes, IMDb and Metacritic.

+Note that the success of the aggregation process is entirely dependent on knowing the Rotten Tomatoes ID first.
+This is because, assuming we know the Rotten Tomato ID of a movie, we can get the IMDB ID of the same movie from the RT API, but we cannot find the Rotten Tomato movie ID from an IMDB ID.

+However, you can use `my_aggregator.search("movie title")` to first search for a movie by title.
+The search results include the Rotten Tomatoes ID, which you can then use aggregate movie info as usual with `aggregator.aggregate_movie("rt_id")`.

 ## Installation